Stability Analysis for Electromagnetic Waveguides. Part 1: Acoustic and Homogeneous Electromagnetic Waveguides: Acknowledgments

 \section{Acknowledgments}

-J.M.~Melenk was supported by a JTO fellowship of the Oden Institute the University of Texas at Austin and by the Austrian Science Fund (FWF) under grant F65 ``taming complexity in partial differential systems''.
+J.M.~Melenk was supported by a JTO fellowship of the Oden Institute \JMM{of T}he University of Texas at Austin and by the Austrian Science Fund (FWF) under grant F65 ``taming complexity in partial differential systems'' (DOI: \href{https://doi.org/10.55776/F65}{10.55776/F65}).
+For open access purposes, the authors have applied a CC BY public copyright licence.
 L.~Demkowicz and S.~Henneking were supported with AFOSR grant FA9550-19-1-0237 and NSF award 2103524.
+Supercomputing resources were provided by the Texas Advanced Computing Center (TACC) at UT Austin on its \emph{Frontera} system under TACC award DMS22025.